tmhoule/ProfileMigration/README.md

-To migrate a users profile from /Users/name to /Users/newname.
-This is used when computer is bound to AD.
+To migrate a users profile from a local account to an AD.
+This is used when computer is recently bound to AD.
+Use it BEFORE the user logs in with their AD credentials.

 It'll also change permissions on /Users/newname to match and delete the old local account.
 Use at your own risk!
 Todd Houle